St Nicolas Church

 There are a number of historic objects in the church, dating from the 14th century onwards, and there is a wealth of stained glass windows: the windows are of typical 13th century ‘lancet’ shape but the glasses largely Victorian or later.

 During its eight century history the church has undergone several periods of restoration, the first in 1587 when it was already 377 years old and was recorded as being “very mutche in decaye for lacke of timber and glasse and other reparations.’
 A major work of restoration was carried out between 1875 and 1897, directed by George Gilbert Scott junior.
-At this time the tower was raised and the bells re-cast and re-hung, (see details of the bells under ‘Activities’).
+At this time the tower was raised and the bells re-cast and re-hung.
 Access to the bell chamber was provided by a classic Victorian cast-iron spiral staircase, which attracts much attention from today’s visitors.

 In 2008 considerable work was carried out on the outer surfaces of the building, particularly the south and east elevations and the tower, with the aim of checking the ingress of water carried by the prevailing south-west winds.
 Now that the masonry and inner skin has dried out, it is intended to restore the interior.
-Work commences on this in September 2017.
+Interior restorations undertaken in 2017-18, once the masonry and inner skin had dried out.

 St Nicolas Church is still at the centre of the spiritual life of Pevensey.
 It offers a beautiful peaceful space , where prayer and worship have been offered, and the Holy Sacraments administered and the Word of God preached, without a break, for over eight centuries.

-The church is normally open daily, (from around 9.00am until dusk), for people who want to pray or simply to escape the noisy bustle of life for a few quiet moments.
-However during the restoration of the interior we are unable to welcome visitors to our historic church building.
-We look forward to meeting you when the work is complete early in 2018!
+The church is normally open daily, from around 9.00am until dusk, for people who want to pray or simply to escape the noisy bustle of life for a few quiet moments.